AmbireTech/adex-protocol/BENEFITS.md

 This also makes AdEx compliant to GDPR and other similar data protection regulations, unlike [other solutions](https://www.bbc.com/news/technology-46944696).

+## Publishers can withdraw at any time, non-custodial

+There are no minimum thresholds to withdraw, and each individual impression is paid for immediately.
+As soon as you earn *any* revenue, it's instantly yours - no need to wait for payouts.
+We achieve this thanks to blockchain-based payment channels, which allow very cheap, direct micropayments for each impression/click.

+All funds, including campaign budgets, are securely locked up on a [blockchain-based smart contract](https://github.com/adexnetwork/adex-protocol-eth) - at no point does AdEx (or anyone else) have custody of your funds.

+## Censorship resistance and control

+In AdEx, there are no restrictions, neither for publishers, nor for advertisers.
+You can run any ads, and monetize your website no matter what it is.

+However, you can set your own restrictions: for example, you can disallow certain content from being advertised on your website.
+Or likewise, you can stop your ads from showing on certain websites.

 ## Wide variety of use cases